 On the outside, the Ranger is fairly generic looking.
 Flared round wheel arches and a grille that vaguely resembles the larger F-150’s are the only real hints at character.
 Like rival Chevrolet, Ford opted not to just make its midsize truck a mini version of its full-size model.
-The 2019 Ranger will be offered in Supercab or Supercrew configurations, with rear half doors and four full-size doors, respectively.
+The 2019 Ranger will be offered in SuperCab or SuperCrew configurations, with rear half doors and four full-size doors, respectively.

 At launch, the Ranger will get an optional FX4 Off-Road Package, including a Terrain Management System derived from the one in the F-150 Raptor.
 Like similar systems offered by numerous other manufacturers, Ford’s automatically tailors different vehicle settings for different types of terrain.
-The FX4 package also includes Trail Control, which acts like off-road cruise control by handling steering and braking on rough terrain.
-There’s no word yet on whether the U.S. will get the Ranger Raptor performance model already teased for international markets.
+The FX4 package also includes Trail Control, which acts like off-road cruise control by handling acceleration and braking on rough terrain.
+There’s no word yet on whether the U.S. will get the Ranger Raptor performance model already revealed for international markets.

 Like larger Ford trucks, the Ranger will be offered with an array of driver-assist features.
 The list includes autonomous emergency braking, lane-keep assist, lane departure warning, blind-spot monitoring (which works even with a trailer attached), and adaptive cruise control.
 Tech features include available Amazon Alexa connectivity, a built-in Wi-Fi hot spot, and Apple CarPlay and Android Auto compatibility.